Raising Healthy Hearts

 - Research suggests that children with feeding difficulties are best served by a multidisciplinary team, but very few programs such as this program, exist in the country

-The Pediatric Nutrition Center has developed a variety of resources for children with feeding and nutrition disorders and their families.
+The Pediatric Nutrition Center at MGfC has developed a variety of resources for children with feeding and nutrition disorders and their families.
 View the full resource list here.

 Ethan's story: Feeding therapy helps preschooler thrive after a rocky start - 3/10/2020, Mass General